 Based on available information, residual petroleum hydrocarbons at the Site do not pose a significant risk to human health, safety, or the environment, and the case meets the requirements of the Policy.
 Accordingly, the Fund Manager recommends that the case be closed.
 The State Water Board is conducting public notification as required by the Policy.
-The City of Long Beach has the regulatory responsibility to supervise the abandonment of monitoring wells.
+Orange County has the regulatory responsibility to supervise the abandonment of monitoring wells.